FlorianHoll/jazz-neural-network/README.md

 * Training configurations
 * Callbacks

-Example of a config file:
+Example of a config file (in this case, for the harmony model):
 ```yaml
 model_type: harmony